HarrJO/PanAf-local-adaptation/ngsadmix/README.md

 - This is used in sample filtering (to identify sample swaps and outliers indicative of contamination) and for population structure analyses.

-- Unlike for PCAngsd, this was run only for the exome data as it was decided that NGSadmix does not provide much more information that
+- Unlike for PCAngsd, this was run only for the exome data as it was decided that NGSadmix does not provide much more information than PCAngsd.
-PCAngsd apart.

 ./exome/scripts/f*/run_ngsadmix*
 - These scripts run NGSadmix for the exome data.